ghost2238/engine-ex/README.md

   - [X] Functions
   - [ ] Classes, ability to call hook functions with ClassName::FunctionName
   - [X] Variables
+  - [ ] Tool for generating header file from symbols
 - [ ] Read symbols from PDB.
-- [ ] Relocating functions to another other place in memory.
+- [ ] Relocating functions to another place in memory.
+- [ ] Better thread safety.
+- [ ] SEH hooking
+- [ ] IAT hooking
 - [ ] Proper jump relocation
 - [ ] Helpers for calling functions easily
   - [ ] Ability to call functions with non-standard calling conventions.
 - [ ] Example project should be with some binary that's included in the repo.
+- [ ] Small JSON editor to add/remove data.
 - [ ] x64 support
 - [ ] Linux support
   - [ ] GCC Compilation